reinhardt021/reinhardt021.github.io/about.md

 * effectiveness is doing the right things
 * **speed determines it's value**
     * how fast you learn something is important to ROI
+    * the longer it takes to develop the less likely it is to launch

 * declarative Knowledge >> facts:
 * procedural Knowledge >> actions: judo / riding a bike / driving a car